 Skid blocks fulfill regulatory requirements while contributing to the sport’s unique visual appeal through the sparking phenomenon.

-Skid blocks on Formula 1 cars serve a dual functionality:
+That’s not all they are for though; skid blocks on Formula 1 cars serve a dual functionality:

 - Regulatory Compliance: Skid blocks are mandated components that comply with Formula 1 regulations.
 They are designed to make intentional contact with the track surface during racing and reduce under-body aerodynamics.